10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

 Tourists visiting Pompeii| ©Jenny

-I'm not really a fan of mass tourism, but the fact that Pompeii gathers before its archaeological remains more than 4 million visitors who cross the world every year to visit its streets, is a sign that this is a city that we should mark on the map.
+I'm not really a fan of mass tourism, but the fact that Pompeii attracts more than 4 million visitors from all over the world every year to see its archaeological remains is a sign that this is a city we should mark on our map.

-And when you get there, you will see that it is worth it.
+And when you get there, you'll see that it's worth it.
 I don't know anyone who has regretted taking time out of their trip to Rome to escape here and discover the scene of one of the most tragic episodes in Italian history.

 Book an excursion to Pompeii